 Your skin naturally excretes oil every day.
 This helps keep your face hydrated, but it can also clog pores and make your face look dirty.
 While it seems like these pores are just random holes on your face, they're actually the openings of hair follicles, and they're more noticeable on your face because the sebaceous glands that produce the oil are bigger.

 Video of the Day

-Apply a clay mask to your forehead, chin and nose twice per week.
+As an extra step, apply a clay mask to your forehead, chin and nose twice per week.
 Allow the clay mask to dry and then peel it off.
 The clay gently extracts oils and dirt from your pores.

-If you can't get a facial, achieve similar results by very gently squeezing skin in 1/2 inch sections.
+If you can't get a facial, achieve similar results by very gently squeezing skin in 1/2-inch sections.
 If the oil in your pores is soft enough, squeezing will help extract it.
-If the oil won't come out, do not squeeze your skin any harder -- doing so may cause injury.
+If the oil won't come out, do not squeeze your skin any harder — doing so may cause injury.